Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 The INDX tool has an optiona mount for the SZP coil that should be used.
 It ensures correct mounting distance from the bed.
 It places an offical SZP coil 3mm above the nozzle, centered on X and 35.1mm "behind" the nozzle on Y. (Measured in CAD)

-If al alternative mounting solution is used then aim for a 3mm offset between the nozzle and the coil.
+If an alternative mounting solution is used then aim for a 3mm offset between the nozzle and the coil.

 ### Configuration

 Add the following to your config.g:
 ```
 ; Scanning Z probe
-M558 K1 P11 C"121.i2c.ldc1612" F36000 T36000
+M558 K1 P11 C"121.i2c.ldc1612" F24000 T24000
 M308 S10 Y"thermistor" P"121.coiltemp" A"SZP coil temp" ; thermistor on SZP coil
+M558.2 K1 S16 R87251
-G31 K1 P584254 X0 Y-35.1 Z2 ; set SZP probe trigger value, offset and trigger height
+G31 K1 X0 Y-35.1 Z2 ; set SZP probe trigger value, offset and trigger height
+; Mesh Bed Compensation
+M557 X-100:100 Y-100:100 S10 ; define grid for mesh bed compensation probe 2
 ```
+>The M558.2 parameters need to be calibrated, see the next section.
+>
+>The M557 mesh parameters need to be set to your bed co-ordinates that the coil can reach.
+The example is for a 200x200 bed with the zero point in the center{.is-info}

 ### Calibration and usage